 Coastwide spawning biomass determines coastwide recruitment which is distributed to each region based on specified parameters (i.e. proportions).
 These proportions sum to 1, thus n_R -1 proportions need to be supplied or estimated.
-The framework currently does not allow for the proportions to vary over time, but that is a priority for future work.
-Therefore, the Pacific halibut OM currently estimates three proportions for Regions 2, 3, and 4.
-The proportion for 4B is determined from those three proportions.
+The framework currently only allows for the proportions to vary with environmental regime.
+Therefore, the Pacific halibut OM currently estimates three proportions for Regions 2, 3, and 4 in each regime.
+The proportion for 4B within a regime is determined from those three proportions.

 It is worth noting that movement probabilities-at-age (described below) are specified for young ages that are not well observed in many data sources and are not part of the spawning biomass.
 Therefore, the movement of these young ages and the proportion of recruitment in a region are somewhat confounded.
-A misspecified proportion of age-0 fish in a region can be counter-balanced by movement of young fish into or out of that region.
+A mis-specified proportion of age-0 fish in a region can be counter-balanced by movement of young fish into or out of that region.